UlbertAO/namaste-react/EP 2 Igniting our App/readme.md

 parcel as a project has its own dependencies those deps known as transetive dependencies

-we do not put/push node_modules to production or github it can be regenerated again by package json
+## we do not put/push node_modules to production or github it can be regenerated again by package json

+to ignite our app

+> npx parcel index.html
+> index.html is our entypoint

+similar to npm we have npx
+npx means executing package

+parcel did so many things behind the scene

+since react is a package we can use npm to add react in our project and cdn should not be used

+> npm install react
+> npm install react-dom

+now coming back to parcel

+- dev build
+- local server
+- HMR =hot module replacement /hot reload
+- file watching algo (c++)
+- caching - faster build(.parcel-cache)
+- image optimization
+- minification
+- bundling
+- compressing
+- consistent hashing
+- code splitting
+- differential bundeling : support older browser
+- diagonastics
+- error handeling
+- host on https
+- tree shaking algo : remove unused code for us
+- different dev prod build

+## read parcel documentation

+for production build

+> npx parcel build index.html
+> if encoure error for entrypoint remove main from packagejson

+above cmd will create production ready code

+now we have made our own create-react-app